 She balanced her intense home life with her literary pursuits as she was forced to write while taking care of eight children.
 Her family moved all throughout Massachusetts, complicating her life further.
 Without her knowledge, Anne’s brother-in-law took her poems with him to England where he had them published as The Tenth Muse Lately Sprung Up in America, in 1650.
 This made her one of the first English writers in the New World.
 This volume would eventually be republished as Several Poems Compiled with Great Variety of Wit and Learning.

-Her first poems were largely unremarkable, but her work matured as she incorporated her spiritual growth and personal thoughts on death and beauty into their texts.
+Anne Bradstreet’s first poems were largely unremarkable, but her work matured as she incorporated her spiritual growth and personal thoughts on death and beauty into their texts.
 Her best-known work, “Contemplations,” which was not published until the 19th century, is celebrated for its treatment of the religious subject matter.
 Bradstreet died in 1672 in Andover.